joonhanofficial/saas-activation-diagnostic/README.md

 ## Key Outcome

 The value of the project was not the headline activation rate itself, but what happened once that number was broken apart.
 A stable-looking KPI became a much more useful diagnostic once the subscriptions were segmented by source and plan tier.
-Python was used to test the method, reject weak timing logic, and build the final working table, while Tableau made the variation visible in a way the average could not.
+Python was used to test the method, reject unreliable timing logic, and build the final working table, while Tableau made the variation visible in a way the average could not.

 The final takeaway was simple: